 I went through most of my adulthood thinking I couldn’t learn how to draw.
 I wanted to, but I didn’t know what the first steps of drawing for beginners actually were.
-Artists who are more advanced take for granted how they hold their pencil, how they position their paper, and how they move their drawing hand and shoulder.
+Artists who are more advanced take for granted how they hold their pencil, how they position their paper and how they move their drawing hand and shoulder.

-To familiarize yourself with all we will be doing, check out our Drawing for Beginners video–you will see all the details I discuss here put into practice so you can see how to hold your pencil, make marks on the paper, and what things to draw for beginners.
+To familiarize yourself with all we will be doing, watch our Drawing for Beginners video above.
+You will see all the details I discuss here put into practice so you can learn how to hold your pencil, make marks on the paper and what things to draw for beginners.

-Beginner Pencils & Paper
+Beginner Pencils and Paper

 Hold the pencil like you would for writing a letter or taking notes.
 Hold it closer to the tip for more control and precision and detail — also more pressure and darker lines.

 Use the writing grip:

-On a flat or incline surface.
+- On a flat or incline surface.

-For a tight, realistic style.
+- For a tight, realistic style.

-If you are using a wood-encased graphite pencil with a fine point.
+- If you are using a wood-encased graphite pencil with a fine point.

 Your last two fingers rest on the paper and support your hand as you make your marks.
 Be careful to rest your fingers lightly on the paper so you can move your hand over the paper easily.

-With the overhand grip, the pencil you work with looks different—the wood around the actual graphite has been razored or cut away.
+With the overhand grip, the pencil you work with looks different; the wood around the actual graphite has been razored or cut away.
 You can also buy graphite or charcoal in a non-pencil form.
 This allows you to draw with the tip and sides of the pencil.

 Use the overhand grip:

-To get a darker thinner line using the tip.
+- To get a darker thinner line using the tip.

-To get a wider, lighter line using the side.
+- To get a wider, lighter line using the side.

-Drawing for Beginners — Wrist & Shoulder Movements
+Wrist and Shoulder Movements

-Isolate the Wrist—Using the writer’s grip allows for isolated wrist strokes that are great for small details, short strokes, and tight areas.
+Isolate the wrist.
+Using the writer’s grip allows for isolated wrist strokes that are great for small details, short strokes and tight areas.
 There is less range of motion but more control.